Oral Surgery Northridge Advanced Dentistry

 Our teeth are inadvertently one of the most important component of our mouth, without which, normal functions such as eating and chewing food, and talking, would become a dreaded nightmare.
 Maintaining teeth in an optimum state is absolutely essential for each one of us, so that we can lead a comfortable life.
 However, any type of setback with our teeth needs to be addressed at the earliest and who can be better than an experienced dentist, to examine and tell you exactly what may be wrong with your teeth.

 Sometimes, conditions may arise, which may indicate that your teeth are under the wrap of a serious dental issue, owing to which, your dentist may be left with no other option that to operate upon them.
-At Northridge Advanced Dentistry, you can walk in for a consultation about the same through Dr Isaac Kashani and Dr Dani Benyaminy, who are two very professional and qualified experts, empanelled at our clinic as head surgeons.
+At Northridge Advanced Dentistry, you can walk in for a consultation about the same through Dr Isaac Kashani, who are two very professional and qualified experts, empanelled at our clinic as head surgeons.

 They can tell you more about oral surgery and help you decide the future course of your dental treatment.
 Get to know more about oral surgery at Northridge Advanced Dentistry.

 What does oral surgery involve?